 Covid threw the world into disarray, and no group felt this more than students and teachers.

-Everything asked of both groups was beyond burdensome and simply unfair.
+Everything asked of both groups was extremely challenging, burdensome and disruptive to teaching and learning.

-But as we grapple with the latest pandemic wave, there are some positives to be found.
+But as we emerged from the last pandemic wave, there were some positives to be found.
 We found a way.
 We got scrappy, and we embraced a new era of technology and efficiency to help us along the way.

-As we move back to in-school learning ( or a hybrid model), we look again to technology to make things easier, save time and give teachers and kids everything they need to succeed.
+As we moved back to in-school learning (or a hybrid model), we looked again to technology to make things easier, save time and give teachers and students everything they needed to succeed.

 We’ll continue to use video to learn

-When we had no other choice, Zoom ( and its competitors to a lesser degree ) made virtual learning possible.
+When we had no other choice, Zoom and its competitors made virtual learning possible.